 The Science of Beauty

 Evolutionary biologists will be forever at a loss to explain how the ordered patterns of beauty in nature can be attributed to random mutations filtered by natural selection.
+The subject of aesthetics in nature is often casually dismissed as irrelevant to science.
+In ignoring the beauty of living things, evolutionists are ignoring complexity that has been attributed to a random process.
 Those without extensive education in biology can see for themselves the impossibility of evolution.

 Everyone appreciates beauty.
 Those who are familiar with laws of aesthetics understand that the reason these reef fish are admired by all is because they appear intelligently designed.

 The koi is a carp which has been selectively bred for its vivid coloration.
 Some specimens have been sold for as much as two million dollars.
 Despite the fact that skilled breeders have conducted this practice for over 200 years, only more and more examples of random coloration can be achieved.
 It would be an impossible challenge for a breeder to create a koi specimen with the ordered patterns of color that are seen in nature.
 This is because digital code (nucleotides of DNA) cannot be randomly shuffled or tweaked to result in anything beyond randomness.

 Ordered patterns of color require ordered nucleotide sequences.
 Proponents of evolution have no plausible explanation as to why so many of these creatures are so elaborately ornamented.
 Every time you look at one of these beautiful coral reef fish, you are looking at a testament to intelligent design.

 artistic intelligent design.
 Notice the three-colored composite stripe which is perfectly centered on the pupil of the eye.
 The colors are repeated in the eye itself.
 A delicate white outline of the fins is artistically offset from the edge, and is repeated in the base of the tail.